Coend Optics for Quantum Combs: Combs

 So we have established that comb equivalence implies optic equivalence.
-This is sufficient to show that the functor of proposition \ref{prop:optic_comb} is also faithful. \end{proof} \begin{remark} The previous result could also be established by Yoneda reduction as follows:
+This is sufficient to show that the functor of proposition \ref{prop:optic_comb} is also faithful. \end{proof} \begin{remark} The previous result could also be established by Yoneda reduction (see e.g.\ \cite[Sec.\ 4.2]{roman_comb}) as follows:

 Note that $(f,g)_E\simcomb (f',g')_{E'}$ implies $(f,g)_E\simsigma(f',g')_{E'}$ which ensures they are the same element of the set $\cat{C}(A\otimes B',A'\otimes B)$. \end{remark}